 I aimed to list what I would search for in a Pinterest Pin.
 I want ideas that are simple to set up for my toddler and preschooler and an activity that creates fun conversations in the home as they work.
 If I am a room mom helping set up a preschool Valentine’s Day party, I want to search for something quickly that doesn’t require many supplies.

-With all this in mind, I broke this Valentine’s Day for kids post into four categories to get you where you need to be in record time.
+With all this in mind, I divided this Valentine’s Day for kids post into categories to help you get where you need to be in record time.

 - Sensory play for Valentine’s Day